Cengizhan1/order-management-app/README.md

 # Order Management App

-This project is developed using Java Spring Boot framework with a layered architecture.
-The project utilizes Java's Hibernate, Security, and Spring Data frameworks.
-Additionally, JWT (JSON Web Token) services are used for authentication and authorization processes.
-On the front-end side, the JavaScript Axios library is employed for API communication.
+### The service provides an API
+* This application comprises Order and Customer models, along with CRUD operations and includes a rate limiter (Resilience4j).
+* It includes endpoints such as `/v1/api/customer/getCustomersWithoutOrders` to fetch users without orders, `/v1/api/customer/getByNameContains/{keyword}`for filtering users by name, and `/v1/api/order/after/{date}` for filtering orders by a specific date.
+* The application follows a layered architecture and has unit and integration tests implemented.

+On the swagger page you can find the relevant api endpoint.
+You can reach the openapi page by `http://localhost:8080/swagger-ui/index.html` url.

 ## Technologies

 ---
 - Java 17
-- Spring Boot
+- Spring Boot 3.0
 - Open API Documentation
 - Spring Data JPA
 - Mysql
+- H2 In Memory Database
 - Restful API
+- Resilience4j
 - Maven
 - Junit5
 - Mockito